-McKendree University Teacher Education Program Admission Requirements (Graduate)
+Undergraduate Teacher Education Program Admission Requirements

-Graduate student acceptance into the Teacher Education Program is contingent upon achievement of the following:
+Acceptance into the Teacher Education Program is contingent upon achievement of the following:

-□ A passing score on all subtests of the Test of Academic Proficiency (TAP) OR
+□ A passing score on all subtests of the Test of Academic Proficiency (TAP)

 A composite score on the ACT Plus Writing of 22 and a combined English/Writing score of 19 if taken prior to September 2015.
 If taken September 2015 or later, a composite score of 22 and a Writing score of 16.